justindmeyer/study-smarter-timer/readme.md

 1. Accepting user input for custom study/break times
 2. Adding audio or visual cue for when timer ends
 3. Removing brower alert when timer ends so that it becomes fully automatic

+In JavaScript code, the timer must be formatted using seconds, not minutes.
+For example, to set a 25-minute timer, the code must be 1500.